Python Client and Girder CLI¶

 separated list to the

-Download a hierarchy of data into a local folder¶
+Download a Folder hierarchy into a local folder¶

 To download a Girder Folder hierarchy rooted at Folder id 54b6d40b8926486c0cbca364 under the local folder download_folder